tkuenneth/TFWC/README.md

 ## gluon

 The app in the subdirectory *gluon* is based on Gluon Mobile.
-However, it deliberately does not use Gluon Glisten but a humble
+Please refer to http://gluonhq.com/products/mobile/ for more details.
+It deliberately does not use Gluon Glisten but a humble JavaFX interface for the sake of exercise ;-).

-JavaFX interface for the sake of exercise ;-).
-Also, the app does not use the JSON interface of xkcd but relies on the atom feed, because this way a little more meta data is available.
+## flutter

+Flutter apps are written using the Dart programming language.
+Please refer to https://flutter.io for more information about Flutter.